- Institutional Learning Objectives

 In 1947, Wilkes College was instituted as an independent, nondenominational four-year college, with programs in the arts, sciences, and a number of professional fields as well as a full program of extra-curricular activities.
 Designation as Wilkes University in 1990 capped an eventful and productive half-century of development and signaled the beginning of a new era of progress as an increasingly distinguished and prominent academic institution.

-In the summer of 2018, Wilkes embarked on its most ambitious campus revitalization plan yet.
+In recent years, Wilkes embarked on its most ambitious campus revitalization plan yet.
 Stark Learning Center renovations were completed, including an update to the SLC courtyard.
-An extension of the gateway that connects S. Main St. to Franklin St will now connect the greenway to the Henry Student Center and the rest of the south campus.
-And major landscaping work will enhance the parking lot of the Henry Student Center by creating more parking, as well as more outdoor seating in a park-like setting.
+An extension of the gateway that connects S. Main St. to Franklin St also connects the greenway to the Henry Student Center and the rest of the south campus.
+Outdoor seating areas were added at the rear of the Henry Student Center.

 Wilkes University is committed to providing a welcoming environment for all members of our community and to ensuring that all educational and employment decisions are based on individuals' abilities and qualifications.